gitenter/gitenter/doc/requirements/StRS.md

 ### User needs

-- [StRS-0001]{} The software shall provide tools to help establishing various official documents used in quality control procedure for R&D activities of a future product.
+Features:

+- [StRS-0001]{} The software is a document editing tool.
-- [StRS-0003]{StRS-0001} The software shall support waterfall life cycle model.
+- [StRS-0036]{} The software shall support basic document formatting.
+- [StRS-0037]{} The software shall separate the content and the presentation of the documents.
-- [StRS-0005]{StRS-0001} The software shall support Agile life cycle model.
+- [StRS-0020]{} The software shall give flexible for user to use their familiar word processors.
-- [StRS-0013]{StRS-0001} The software may be used for software development.
+- [StRS-0043]{} The software shall be used for official documents.
+- [StRS-0004]{StRS-0043} The software shall help recording and monitoring the evolution history and versions of documents.
+- [StRS-0041]{} The software shall be used while executing the quality control procedure.
-- [StRS-0010]{StRS-0001} The software shall be provide procedures which follow common standards of various regulatory departments.
+- [StRS-0010]{StRS-0041} The software shall be provide supports of common standards of various regulatory departments.
+- [StRS-0042]{} The software shall be used for R&D activities of a future product.
-- [StRS-0018]{StRS-0001} The software shall assist various activities to establish the documentation system.
+- [StRS-0040]{StRS-0010,StRS-0042} The software shall support collaboration under various SDLC procedures.
+- [StRS-0003]{StRS-0040} The software shall support waterfall life cycle model.
+- [StRS-0005]{StRS-0040} The software shall support Agile life cycle model.

 Kind of documents to work with:

+- [StRS-0018]{StRS-0040} The software shall assist various activities to establish, maintain, and use of the documentation system.
-- [StRS-0002]{StRS-0001} The software shall be used for the documents of requirement engineering.
+- [StRS-0002]{StRS-0018} The software shall be used for the documents of requirement engineering.
-- [StRS-0008]{StRS-0001} The software shall be used for the documents of design control.
+- [StRS-0008]{StRS-0018} The software shall be used for the documents of design control.

-*(So right now doesn't support activities further to design control, e.g., integrate to implementation and test cases.
-Later it may try to integrate to e.g., test cases in TDD...)*
+- [StRS-0039]{StRS-0018} The software shall be used to trace the origins of product code pieces.
+- [StRS-0038]{StRS-0018} The software shall be used to manage and trace test cases.

 Fields of usage:

-- [StRS-0014]{StRS-0001} The software may be used for development of quality sensitive products.
+- [StRS-0014]{StRS-0010} The software may be used for development of quality sensitive products.
 - [StRS-0015]{StRS-0014} The software may be used for medical device industry.
 - [StRS-0035]{StRS-0014} The software may be used for automotive industry.
 - [StRS-0016]{StRS-0014} The software may be used in energy related industries.
 - [StRS-0017]{StRS-0014} The software may be used in transportation related industries.

-Features:

-- [StRS-0020]{StRS-0001} The software shall give flexible for user to use their familiar word processor to edit the documents.
-- [StRS-0036]{} The software shall support basic document formatting.
+- [StRS-0013]{StRS-0043} The software may be used for software development.
-- [StRS-0037]{} The software shall separate the content and the presentation of the documents.
-- [StRS-0004]{StRS-0001} The software shall help recording and monitoring the evolution history and versions of official documents.

 ### Operational scenarios

-- [StRS-0009]{StRS-0001} The software shall support multiple users working together for a single product.
+- [StRS-0009]{StRS-0040} The software shall support multiple users working together for a single product.
 - [StRS-0011]{StRS-0009} The software shall support users of various different roles: project manager, technical manager, business analyzer, architect, developer, tester/QA engineer, ...

 ### Operational environment